PiBrewing/craftbeerpi4-documentation/master/development.md

 `Property.Sensor("FermenterTemp",description="Select Fermenter Temp Sensor that you want to provide to TCP Server")`

 #### Property.Actor
-`Property.Actor(label="Actor", description="Actor can trigger a valve for the cooldwon to target temperature")`
+`Property.Actor(label="Actor", description="Actor can trigger a valve for the cooldown to target temperature")`

 #### Property.Kettle
 `Property.Kettle(label="Kettle")`